jerometerry/potassium/README.md

 **Collect** - Collect is similar to Accum, except the output is an Event, and state is maintained by storing the mapped value and the snapshot in a Tuple.
 The result of a Collect is a new Event that fires the accumulated value when the source Event fires.

+**Feed** - Feeding is a way of chaining together Events.
+Given an Event e and an EventFeed f, f.Feed(e) will cause firings on e to be fired on f.

 **Filter** - Filtering is the process of throwing away any publishings from source Events that don't evaluate to true through a given filter predicate.

+**Fire** - Firing is the process of sending a value through an Event.

 **Gate** - Gating is the process of now allowing Firing values that don't evaluate to true through a given gate predicate.